learnbyexample/100_page_python_intro/100_page_python_intro.md

 >An object capable of returning its members one at a time.
 Examples of iterables include all sequence types (such as list, str, and tuple) and some non-sequence types like dict, file objects...

+Some of the operations behave differently or do not apply for certain types, see [docs.python: Common Sequence Operations](https://docs.python.org/3/library/stdtypes.html#common-sequence-operations) for details.

 ## Initialization

 Tuples are declared as a collection of zero or more objects, separated by a comma within `()` parentheses characters.
 Each element can be specified as a value by itself or as an expression.
 The outer parentheses are optional if comma separation is present.
 Here's some examples: